Erlemar/dswok/General ML/AB Tests.md

 $$\text{DEFF} = 1 + (\bar{m} - 1)\rho$$

 where $\bar{m}$ is the average cluster size and $\rho$ is the intra-cluster correlation.
 Effective $n$ is $n/\text{DEFF}$.
-For high-correlation clusters DEFF can exceed 100, which is why geo and switchback experiments are often underpowered even when the raw sample looks adequate.
+For high-correlation clusters, DEFF can exceed 100, which is why geo and switchback experiments are often underpowered even when the raw sample looks adequate.
 When cluster sizes are skewed (New York versus Wyoming), $\bar{m}$ should be a size-weighted average: the unweighted mean understates DEFF.

 Sample-size targets should also fit calendar cycles.
 Running experiments in full 7-day increments controls for day-of-week seasonality; stopping mid-week introduces weekday/weekend bias even when the target is already hit.
 Experiments spanning holidays, paydays, or product-specific seasonality can be biased by unrepresentative traffic; the standard fix is to anchor the analysis window to a representative period and exclude holiday weeks.

 ### Allocation

 50/50 is the default.
-Uneven splits (for example 90/10) trade estimation precision for risk mitigation during early ramps.
+Uneven splits (for example, 90/10) trade estimation precision for risk mitigation during early ramps.
 Stratified assignment balances a known covariate across buckets and reduces variance when the covariate correlates with the primary metric.

 ### Population definition